 Determining which of two alternatives is preferred by the target audience.

 The measure of a web page’s usability by persons with one or more disabilities.

 · Golden Ratio

 A mathematical ratio with origins in ancient Greece, also known as the Greek letter Phi.
 It is found in nature, and has made its way into graphic and print design as people deem it to be the most visually appealing layout to the human eye.
 The Golden Ratio approximately equals 1.618.
 We find it when we divide a line into two parts so that the full length divided by the long part is equal to the long part divided by the short part.

 A system of horizontal and vertical lines providing a structural basis for page layout and design.
 It communicates order, economy and consistency.
 The grid provides a common structure and flexibility for organizing content.

 The ubiquitous text that turns up in tiny chunks on a webpage or in an application when you need it.
 It can be the label on a field, a quick set of instructions on what button to push, etc. It’s the tiny text on which much of the product’s UX hinges.
 Micro-copy provides those just-in-time clear instructions.

 · 60-30-10 Rule

 A timeless decorating rule that can help you put a color scheme together easily.
-The 60% + 30% + 10% proportion is meant to give balance to the colors used in any space.
+To put it short, the 60% + 30% + 10% proportion is meant to give balance to the colors used in any space.

 · Color Contrast